KonradGolaszewski/to-do-list-v2/README.md

 Version v2 additionally includes:

-1.Added two buttons (mark all as done and hide completed tasks).
+1. Added two buttons (mark all as done and hide completed tasks).
-2.Added CSS transformation for text animations.
+2. Added CSS transformation for text animations.
-3.Refactored JavaScript according to immutability.
+3. Refactored JavaScript according to immutability.

 Below is a short presentation of how the application works on website.